axibase/axibase-charts/configuration/drop-down-lists.md

 ![](./images/drop-down-element.png)

-The selector can be configured to update a setting at the `[widget]`, `[series]` or `[property]` levels such as the entity or metric name.
+The drop-down list can be configured to update a setting at the `[widget]`, `[series]` or `[property]` levels such as the entity or metric name.

-The options of the selector can be enumerated manually, passed from a collection or loaded from the server.
+The options can be enumerated manually, passed from a collection or loaded from the server.

 ## Settings